airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.01_markdown_strict.md

 exits.
 To determine the cause, you need to run the program under GDB.
 However, to do this, you need to have the assembler include debugging information in the executable.
-All you need to do to enable this is to add the `--gstabs` option to the `as` command.
+All you need to do to enable this is to add the `--gstabs+` option to the `as` command.
 So, you would assemble it like this:

-    as -o maximum.o  --gstabs maximum.s
+    as -o maximum.o  maximum.s --gstabs+
     ld -o maximum    maximum.o

 Linking would be the same as normal. "stabs" is the debugging format